Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-NlIVwoRqjVk,1213.6124,1227.0591666666667.md

 ### Transcript

-> person says something about tasty metal don't know what you're on my friend but in a fart and glorious future what we have other maps he'll know I mean in a
+> person says something about tasty metal don't know what you're on my friend but in a fart and glorious future what we have other maps he'll know I mean in a far and glorious future maybe in a far